pepaulo/Open-Source-Catholic-Bible/README.md

 General Objective: Development of open source multiplatform Bible study software that allows compatibility with Bible and study modules used by free but not open source programs such as: MySword (R), MyBible (R), e-Sword (R) , theWord (R).

-Development language: Python
+Development language: JavaScript, CSS, Html

 Compatibility: Multiplatform

-License: Free licenses (MIT, GNU ...)
+License: Free licenses (GNU ...)

 Implementations: